 One of the best things to do in Corfu is rent a boat for the day and explore all the hidden coves and bay accessible via boat.
 Two of the most popular places to rent a boat are Paleokastritsa and Liapades, though we found that you can also rent them at Agni Beach.
 We rented a boat for under €100 for the full day (plus €20 for fuel).

 You don’t need a special license to rent a boat in Greece if the boat is under 30 hp.
-However it obviously helps if you have driven a boat before as you driving out on the ocean.
+However it obviously helps if you have driven a boat before as you driving out on the sea.
 If you don’t feel comfortable driving by yourself, you can hire a skipper to drive you around to the bays as well!

 Keep an eye out for the weather when renting a boat; you don’t want to pick a windy and choppy day as it will definitely affect your day!
 We rented our boat with Triton Marine Tours in Paleokastritsa as they had 5-star reviews and highly recommend their family company.

 Hike Down to Porto Timoni

 Porto Timoni is easily the most popular beach in the northern part of the island.
 The reason for this is it’s a stunning double beach with turquoise water and a viewpoint that looks out of this world.